kyle-tennison/Magnetite/readme.md

 Magnetite is a Rust-adapdation of my Python-based solver [Pyrite](https://github.com/kyle-tennison/Pyrite).
 Eventually, I hope to build a 3D solver, and Magnetite will be the starting-place for that.

 These isotropic linear-elastic solvers are stepping stones, and eventually, I hope to use them for some pretty ambitious projects.

+A lot more of how this solver works is documented in ["under the hood."](under-the-hood.md) If you're interested, check it out!